-The only truly Norwegian chicken, the Jaerhon is a small autosexing breed that lays large white eggs.
+The only truly Norwegian chicken, the Jaerhon or Jaerhons is a small autosexing breed that lays large white eggs.
 They are active foragers and prefer to free range.
-We have two lines – one from Ideal Poultry and one from a private breeder who imported her line directly from Norway back when it was legal!
-Chicks need a bit more TLC than other breeds – we are working towards increasing hardiness.
+We have two lines – one from Ideal Poultry and one from a private breeder who imported her birds directly from her family’s hometown in Norway back when it was legal.
+Chicks need a bit more TLC and adults are more fragile than other breeds – we are working towards increasing hardiness.

-Originating in Sweden, the Svart Hona shares the fibromelanistic trait of its famous cousin, the Ayam Cemani – they are almost completely black, inside and out.
-Also called the Swedish Black Hen, this breed is larger, more cold-hardy, and far more rare than the Ayam Cemani.
-Their eggs are a bit small compared to our other breeds, but they do lay well.
+A landrace breed of chickens originating in Sweden, the Svart Hona shares the fibromelanistic trait of its famous cousin, the Ayam Cemani – they are almost completely black, inside and out.
+Also called the Swedish Black Hen, this breed is larger, more cold-hardy, and far more rare than Ayam Cemani.
+Their eggs are small compared to our other breeds, but they lay well and have excellent fertility.

-Buckeyes are the only APA-recognized breed created by a woman!
-They quickly stole our hearts – they are sweet and curious, always underfoot, and great bug hunters!
+Buckeyes are the only APA-recognized chicken breed created by a woman!
+They quickly stole our hearts – they are sweet and curious, always underfoot, and great bug hunters.
 They’re also cold-hardy with tiny pea combs.
 Of all our chickens, these are our absolute favorite and we hope to always have this breed in our coop.
-Our line is from Bill Dyke, who retired in 2021.
-He started with Lay/Shumaker lines, and most people agree that he bred the friendliest birds they'd ever seen!
-They're alllllmost autosexing, too!
-It's an unofficial trait, but we were 100% accurate in our gender predictions in 2022.
+Even in the fear stage as chicks, these guys are the first to bum rush us the minute we open the brooder!

-Originating in Canada, Chanteclers are THE chickens for northern climates – they’re cushion-combed and fluffy for severe winter weather, are sweet as can be, love to free range, lay a ton of large brown eggs, and roosters grow to about 9lbs for those who have a freezer camp.
-We hear some lines are almost autosexing, too, so we look forward to seeing whether these guys are!
-Our line originally came from Rob North, who we believe started with stock from Shelly Oswald - both have been hugely instrumental in bringing this amazing breed to the US.
+Originating in Canada, Chanteclers are THE chickens for northern climates – they’re cushion-combed and have tight feathering for severe winter weather, are sweet as can be, love to free range, lay a ton of large brown eggs, and roosters grow to about 9lbs for those who have a freezer camp.
+We started out with the Partridge variety and love them so much that we added Buff!

 We were very excited to find our Welsummers – they come from an autosexing line and we are working to strengthen that feature.
 A Dutch breed, they are friendly and great foragers.
 They lay gorgeous speckled dark brown eggs – almost as dark as our Marans!
 We breed more for SOP than egg color with this line because we want to keep our beloved autosexing trait.
 It’s so convenient!